Socializing Puppies With Cats Step by Step

 Help your puppy and cat become best friends with this easy step-by-step guide to safe and positive socialization.

-Bringing home a new puppy is an exciting time, but if you have cats, you might be wondering how they'll adjust to each other.
+Bringing home a new puppy is an exciting time, but if you have cats-by-step-peace-plan-1772521404555), you might be wondering how they'll adjust to each other.
 The good news?
 Dogs and cats can absolutely become friends with proper introductions and patience.
 I've helped dozens of clients create peaceful multi pet households, and it all starts with smart socialization techniques from day one.

 Puppies are naturally curious and full of energy, which can overwhelm cats if not managed correctly.
 According to a 2022 study by the American Veterinary Medical Association, 67% of interpet conflicts in homes stem from poor initial introductions.
 But when done right, you'll see your puppy and cat sharing sunbeams or even playing together within weeks.